fkorteby/simple-proxy/README.md

-# Simple Proxy supporting fail-overs scenarios :
+# Simple Proxy supporting failover scenarios :
 This is a forwarding Proxy using the basic Java socket and operating with multi threaded technics.

-I created this proxy to handle fail-overs scenarios in clustered database environment.
-But it can be used in any failed-over context.
+I created this proxy to handle failover scenarios in clustered database environment.
+But it can be used in any failover context.

 Some key points about simple proxy :

 - It's **fast** : working under TCP/IP level.
 - It's **simple** : can be customized with your own logic.
-- It's **strong** : supporting fail-over in clustered environment.
+- It's **strong** : supporting failover in clustered environment.
 - It's **multi-platforms** : needs just installed JRE to work.

 ## Usage :